-For proposals in Competitive Area 3: Transfer of Collection Ownership:
+For proposals in Competitive Area 3.
+Transfer of Collection Ownership:

-For projects to transfer ownership of collections sufficient detail must be presented so as to assess the need for the activity and the likely outcome if an award is not made.
-The content of such short-term requests should address the relevant elements of Competitive Areas A Natural History Collections or Competitive Area B Living Stock Collections above, emphasizing the importance of both the collection(s) to be moved and the recipient collection(s), and the urgency of the project.
-Ownership of the collection to be moved, and transfer of that ownership must be thoroughly documented.
-Such documentation should be included in the Special Information and Supplementary Documentation section.
+For projects to transfer ownership or consolidate collections, sufficient detail must be presented so as to assess the need for the activity and the likely outcome if an award is not made.
+The content of these requests should address the relevant elements of Competitive Area 1 (Natural History Collections) or Competitive Area 2 (Living Stock Collections), as appropriate, emphasizing the importance of the collections, justification of the urgency of the proposed movement, and a description of how the collections are enhanced by the proposed transfer or consolidation.
+For proposals specifically addressing the acquisition of orphaned collections, proposers must clearly describe a sound, scientific rationale for rescuing a particular collection, providing evidence of how the addition will strengthen the existing collection.
+Transfer of ownership must be documented by letters (1-page each) from the donor and recipient institutions in the Special Information and Supplementary Documentation section.